College & Career Development

 Sending your scores

-Registering for additional ACT Test
+Registering for an additional ACT Test

 Please follow the link to register for the ACT.
 Please be sure to follow instructions closely and pay attention to deadlines.